MnifR/kaniko-docker-build/README.md

 # Kaniko Docker Builds

+## If This Helps You, Please Star This Project :)

+One click can help us keep providing and improving Guided Explorations.
+If you find this information helpful, please click the star on this project details page here!
+[Project Overview](https://gitlab.com/guided-explorations/containers/kaniko-docker-build)

 ## Guided Explorations Concept

 This Guided Exploration is built according to a specific vision and requirements that maximize its value to both GitLab and GitLab's customers.
 You can read more here: [The Guided Explorations Concept](https://gitlab.com/guided-explorations/guided-exploration-concept/blob/master/README.md)